 Different materials have different pros and cons – I usually categorize them into solid and non-solid materials:

-- Solid materials: Solid materials hold roughly 4 times less energy than water, but they don’t freeze and can be easily set up inside the greenhouse without any hassle.
+- Solid materials: Solid materials hold roughly four times less energy than water, but they don’t freeze and can be easily set up inside the greenhouse without any hassle.

 Generally speaking, more thermal mass is better than less, but there’s a point of diminishing returns if the mass is eating into the greenhouse’s production area.

-Subterranean heating and cooling systems (SHCS) or “climate batteries”, are heat storage technologies that store heat underground for later use.
-These systems capture hot air at the top of greenhouses and pumps it below grade through a pipe network.
+Climate batteries, or subterranean heating and cooling systems (SHCS), are heat storage technologies that hold heat underground for later use.
+These systems capture hot air at the top of greenhouses and pump it below grade through a pipe network.
 Hot air in a greenhouse usually has a high humidity, which means it can hold a lot of thermal energy.
 As the warm humid air is pumped into the cold ground, condensation occurs and releases heat into the ground.
 This water then infiltrates through the SHCS pipe network, irrigating the soil while warming it in the process.
 SHCS stores surplus energy during the day when temperatures rise above 21 C (72F) by turning on a fan.
 The fan will also turn to extract thermal energy from the ground if the temperature in the greenhouse goes below 11C (~52F).

 The calculator allows you to choose duct diameters and through a little iteration, a fan size as well.
-I highly recommend the use of variable-speed fans because they increase the amount of options you have with the system.
+I highly recommend the use of variable-speed fans because they increase the number of options you have with the system.
 After everything is installed, you can play around with the fan speed to find the optimal air flow for your greenhouse.
-In general, you want your SHCS to change the air volume over between 2 to 6 times an hour, with the ability to increase or decrease this rate if required.
+In general, you want your SHCS to change the air volume over between two to six times an hour, with the ability to increase or decrease this rate if required.

 The tools and processes I’ve provided in this article series will work for any greenhouse size.
 That said, construction costs and design challenges for greenhouses bigger than 1,500 square feet go up substantially.
 Buildings of this size are generally when I get involved as a consultant to perform what’s called thermal dynamic modelling.
 This is when additional optimization and design may be necessary.